 7. Are parents allowed to come with their child?

-Parents are encouraged to attend the Bhujang Summer Retreat with their children.
-Parents must register themselves separately.
+Parents are encouraged to attend.
+Parents MUST register themselves separately.

-8. Will I get a full refund if I cancel?
+8. Will I get a refund if I cancel?

 9. Are there any transportation arrangements to get to/from the camp center?

 Yes, bus and car transportation will be provided from several Gurdwaras.
 Information on transportation arrangements will be provided to those who have registered.

-10. I am attending Bhujang with my child, can we arrive on site using our own transportation?
+10. I am attending Virsa with my child, can we arrive on site using our own transportation?

 Important: We understand parents are often restricted by work schedules, please inform us of any such issues by email at firstname.lastname@example.org.
 Children are still expected to arrive on time.

 11. What should I wear?

-Since a significant portion of your time will be spent in the divan hall, we recommend you dress comfortably in loose fitting clothing.
-While we recommend kurta pajama/salwar kameej for the diwans, western clothing is also acceptable so long as it is not revealing.
+Since a significant portion of your time will be spent in the Diwan Hall, we recommend you dress comfortably in loose fitting modest clothing.
+We encourage Bana, Kurta Pajama or Salwar Kameej.
+No shorts!
 Please also bring athletic clothing and shoes for physical activities.
-Swimming will also be an optional activity.

-For Winter Retreat: Winters in Tahoe are freezing to sub-freezing.
+For Winter Retreat: Winters are freezing to sub-freezing.
 Please come prepared with warm clothing and footwear appropriate for snow/ice.

 12. How many people will be attending?

-There will be a limit of 120 participants in each Retreat.
+There will be a limit of 175 participants in this retreat.
 We advise you register as soon as possible to reserve your place.

 13. Will there be any physical activities or sports?

 Yes!
 Every day will include fun physical activities and sports.
-If snowfall has accumulated: sledding!
+For Winter Retreat, if snowfall has accumulated: Sledding!

 14. Where will the retreat be held?

-The Retreat will be held near Fresno in the Sierra Nevada mountains.
+The retreat will be held near Mendocino County in California.